P2333/Mixup-Inference/README.md

 ```shell
 python train_resnet_mixup.py -model resnet50 -lr 0.1 -adv_ratio 0.5 -mixup_alpha 1. -data [dataset] -bs 64
 ```
 When applying interpolated AT, the initial learning rate is `0.1`, the alpha is `1.0`, the optimizer is `mom`.
 The ratio between the clean samples and the adversarial ones is 1:1.
+[Pretrained model checkpoint](http://ml.cs.tsinghua.edu.cn/~tianyu/MixupInference/model_checkpoints/model_IAT.ckpt) is avaiable.

 ## Evaluation codes